 You can find scholarship financial aid for studying Library Science by using a scholarship search engine like Scholarships That Work, which has 10 Library Science scholarships with an average award amount of $3,660.
-You can also find scholarships to pursue Library Science by inquiring with organizations that offer Humanities & Social Sciences scholarships, like the National Library of Medicine, the Community Foundation for the Fox Valley Region, Inc., the American Library Association, or the Library and Information Technology Association.
+You can also find scholarships to pursue Library Science by inquiring with organizations that offer Humanities & Social Sciences scholarships, like the American Library Association, the Beta Phi Mu, the Jewish Community Federation and Endowment Fund, or the National Library of Medicine.

 To apply for scholarships in Library Science, you will need to fill out the scholarship application form on the scholarship page.
 For three of these scholarships, you will need to submit an essay.
 Several Library Science scholarships require a resume, and two awards require letters of recommendation.
 The GPA requirements for Library Science scholarships vary between a 3.0 and 3.0 minimum GPA.

-Some of the best scholarships for studying Library Science are the LITA/OCLC Minority Scholarship in Library and Information Technology, the American Library Association Century Scholarship, the Core/OCLC Spectrum Scholarship in Library and Information Technology, the LITA / Christian (Chris) Larew Memorial Scholarship in Library and Information Technology, and the Tom and Roberta Drewes Scholarship.
+Some of the best scholarships for studying Library Science are the Associate Fellowship Program Scholarship, the Marie Piehl Dussling and B.P.
+Dussling Scholarship, the LITA/OCLC Minority Scholarship in Library and Information Technology, the Core/OCLC Spectrum Scholarship in Library and Information Technology, and the LITA / Christian (Chris) Larew Memorial Scholarship in Library and Information Technology.
 The best Library Science scholarships will be listed at the top of this page.

 Scholarships by Major